tremho/odp-documentation/guide_book/src/how/ec/battery/6-project.md

 ## Setting up for development
 We are going to create a project space that contains a folder for our battery code, and the dependent repository clones.

+We'll refer to this as __`battery_project`__.

-So, start by finding a suitable location on your local computer and create the workpace:
+So, start by finding a suitable location on your local computer and create the workspace:

 ```
 mkdir battery_project